- Football Federation of North Macedonia recently opened new youth team accommodation

 Eye-catching success for U-21s

-Although Macedonia's senior national team are yet to qualify for a major tournament in their 25-year history, the future nevertheless holds plenty of promise.
+Although North Macedonia's senior national team are yet to qualify for a major tournament in their 25-year history, the future nevertheless holds plenty of promise.
 The U-21s became the country's first ever representatives at a major competition when they reached the UEFA European Championship in Poland last summer, knocking out a France team containing Corentin Tolisso, Aymeric Laporte, Adrien Rabiot, Ousmane Dembele and Thomas Lemar during qualifying.

 "I believe in the quality of our players because they've already shown that they can compete with much bigger nations," Angelovski told FIFA.com recently.
-With the foundations now laid and expectations rising, it seems Macedonia are set to write a new chapter in their footballing history.
+With the foundations now laid and expectations rising, it seems North Macedonia are set to write a new chapter in their footballing history.